 8) Health became way more important than it used to be.
 Bring on the superfoods!

 9) My hips started clicking when doing certain exercises and sometimes my knees bother me when running.

-10) I gained more grey hairs and got more confused over the meaning of some text abbreviations, slang and hashtags.
+10) I gained more grey hair and got more confused over the meaning of some text abbreviations, slang, and hashtags.
 Bae is a stupid word.
 The meaning and the word itself are equally ridiculous.
 I realise saying stuff like this makes me sound even older and I don’t even care.

 11) I started being more true to myself.
 I started talking about things I’m passionate about.
 Before I’d of worried people would think it was all a bit woo woo.
 Now I don’t mind if they think that.
 Live and let live.
 That means something now.